DigitalCreationsCo/cinematic-framework/docs/IMPLEMENTATION_SUMMARY.md

 The role-based architecture achieved **40-45% token reduction** across key generation steps by replacing abstract prose with concrete, role-specific checklists.
 This directly translates to lower operational costs and faster LLM interactions.

 ### 2. Fault Tolerance & Iteration
-The introduction of **PostgreSQL check-pointing** means that workflow execution is durable.
+The introduction of **PostgreSQL check-pointing** and **Distributed Locking** means that workflow execution is robust and durable in a multi-worker environment.
-- If the pipeline worker fails, it can resume from the last saved state.
-- The `REGENERATE_SCENE` command now utilizes the LangGraph `Command({ goto: "process_scene", update: currentState })` feature for robust state reset and immediate flow redirection, allowing targeted reprocessing of scenes that resulted in an `error` status by rewinding the graph state and preserving the regeneration attempt history.
+- **Distributed Locking** ensures that only one worker instance processes a given project at any time.
+- State is synced with GCS on startup via the new `sync_state` graph node, resolving consistency issues.
+- The system supports fine-grained control via new commands: `REGENERATE_SCENE`, `REGENERATE_FRAME`, and `RESOLVE_INTERVENTION` (for LLM failures).

 ### 3. State Tracking & Continuity
 A dedicated temporal state tracking system was implemented to track progressive changes in character appearance (injuries, dirt, costume condition) and environmental conditions (weather, debris) across scenes, enforced via prompt injection.